JulianRuano/software_engineering_II_lessons/design_patterns/creational/factory.md

 }
 ```

-The FileFactory class is responsible for creating objects from the subclasses of File according to the type of file required.
+The `FileFactory` class is responsible for creating objects from the subclasses of File according to the type of file required.

-Thus, the Factory pattern creates a File interface, concrete subclasses (TextFile, ImageFile, AudioFile), and a FileFactory class to manage object creation.
+Thus, the Factory pattern creates a File interface, concrete subclasses (`TextFile`, `ImageFile`, `AudioFile`), and a `FileFactory` class to manage object creation.
 This results in more modular, maintainable, and flexible code, enabling the creation of various file types without altering the Main class code.

 ```java
 // Main class